 The Clinical Mental Health Counseling program offers students the opportunity to have a clinical or community counseling emphasis through the fieldwork placement.
 Practicum and internship opportunities typically include state, local, and private mental health agencies, addictions programs, psychiatric hospitals, and educational programs serving the mental health needs of deaf and hard of hearing persons and their hearing family members.
 The program is a hybrid program with the first year (including the summer session) being in residence at Gallaudet with courses taught primarily in the traditional classroom setting and the second year being a fieldwork placement out of the DC metropolitan area with continued coursework online.

-The master's degree in Clinical Mental Health Counseling consists of a minimum of 73 credit hours and requires two academic years and one summer semester to complete.
+The master's degree in Clinical Mental Health Counseling consists of a minimum of 70 credit hours and requires two academic years, including one summer to complete.
 The program of study is accredited by the Council for Accreditation of Counseling & Related Educational Programs (CACREP).
 Students are eligible to take the National Counselor Examination for Licensure and Certification (NCE) during their last semester of studies.

 COU 708 - Counseling for Wellness and Human Development (3)